taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 5

-Min and Soka have made it to the top of the tree and are lying on a platform, staring up.
-Min reaches up with a finger to poke at the eSyrup bubble separating them from the sky, protecting them from the sun's radiations and the toxic atmosphere.
-Soka's gloved fingers also graze the sheer eSyrup material.
+Min and Soka have made it to the top of the tree and are lying on a platform, staring up at a sky that seems blue, with clouds that seem puffy and far away.
+Min reaches up with a finger to poke at the eSyrup bubble separating them from the sky, protecting them from the real sun and atmosphere, both too harsh now for humans to lie under unprotected.
+Soka's gloved fingers also graze the eSyrup bubble.

-**Min: "One day, I'll be a real Tree Surfer, and I'll be able to go outside our home bubble, just like you!"**
+**Min: "One day, I'll be a real Tree Surfer, and then I'll be able to see the real sky, and feel real wind!"**

+Soka's face mask rearranges to read, "It's not so pretty out there..."

 Min lets her fingers intertwine with Soka's.

 **Min: "Can we telesense?
-I want to keep looking at the sky..."**
+I want to keep looking up..."**

+Min and Soka let their hands fall above their heads onto the platform as they gaze up.

 *Soka: "Does it still tickle?"*

 *Min: "Haha, a little!
 But I'm used to it now, I think."*

 ### Page 6

+*Soka: "Why do you want to go out there so bad?
+It's nice inside your bubbles."*

+*Min: "Because I *know* this is fake.
+I want reality, no matter how *ugly* it is."*

+Min punches the eSyrup bubble.
+The location of impact swirls with iridescent colors before settling back into a clean, clear blue.

+*Min: "So you don't have trees at the Green Havens?"*

+*Soka: "Not big ones like this.
+We don't have giant, flexible eSyrup bubbles at the Green Havens, just sealed greenhouses made of e-cement.
+So nothing grows taller than 2 meters."*

+*Min: "How can you stretch your brain if all of your ceilings are so low?"*

+*Soka: "Ha, I guess we can't.
+Honestly, most people are so used to being underground, or indoors, I don't think they notice..."*

+*Min: "That's crazy..."*

+### Page 7